 Happy Sunday!
 It’s that time of year when we get happy mail in the form of Christmas cards.
 I seriously LOVE me some Christmas cards!!!
 I get so excited when they start arriving in the mailbox.
 It’s one of my daughters favorite thing to do when she gets home from school.
 She heads straight to check the mail to see if we received any cards.
 We love displaying these in our home.
 It’s a really sweet and personal Christmas decoration.
 There are seriously countless ways to display them in your home, but we just keep it simple around here.
-It’s nothing fancy but it’s cute and easy and so very kid friendly!
+In this post I’ll show you how to create a quick Christmas card holder DIY.

 All you need is some burlap twine and small clothes pins.
 Stores are full of adorable clothes pins.
 I prefer the smaller ones because they hold the card easier without covering up the picture.
 I bought mine at the Target dollar spot. $3 Christmas decoration for the win!!!!